-In 1889, when the Tour Eiffel was completed, it was the tallest building in the world at 300m.
+(En Français) - In 1889, when the Tour Eiffel was completed, it was the tallest building in the world at just over 300 meters tall.
 The Eiffel Tower was originally built as a temporary structure to commemorate the centennial of the French Revolution.
-To the world's benefit the tower was never torn down and since, the Eiffel Tower has become an enduring symbol of the city of Paris.
+Thankfully, the tower was never torn down and since, the Eiffel Tower has become an enduring symbol of the city of Paris.

 Where is the Eiffel Tower?